 - Q and A opportunities

-It is possible to study remotely; the module resources will be available via Blackboard and you can email or skype your supervisor.
-Do take in to account other responsibilities that you may have/may take on in the next 2 years as these can impact on your ability to study.
+It is possible to study remotely; the module resources, including videoed lectures, will be available via Blackboard and you can email or skype your supervisor.
+Do take in to account other responsibilities that you may have/may take on in the next two years as these can impact on your ability to study.